-The Company expects that it will continue to experience competitive pricing pressures.
 The Company continually seeks to build its products more efficiently and enhance the value of its product and service offerings in order to reduce the risk of declining gross margin associated with the competitive environment.

 Operating Expenses

 The Company's operating expenses consist of: (i) selling, administrative and general; (ii) research and development and (iii) foreign exchange.